Five essential onboarding documents every new hire needs

 1. Offer Letter and Employment Agreement

-Let's start with the essential, an employee agreement (sometimes known as a 'written statement', a 'contract of employment', or a 'contract of service').
+Let's start with the essential document: an employee agreement (sometimes known as a "written statement", a "contract of employment", or a "contract of service").

-As well as details on hours, benefits, salary, and other clauses, it needs guidance on other company information with legal implications, such as keeping information confidential, your code of conduct, and policies around social media.
+An employee agreement lists details on hours, benefits, salary, and other clauses.
+It also needs guidance on other company information with legal implications, such as keeping information confidential, your code of conduct, and policies around social media.

-While it sounds heavy, a thorough agreement with an offer letter irons out any confusion and allows employees to delve into their terms and conditions of employment and bring up any issues before they start.
-It is an absolute must for your onboarding document stack!
+While it sounds heavy, a thorough agreement with an offer letter irons out any confusion.
+It also lets employees read through their terms and conditions of employment and bring up any issues before they start.
+It's an absolute must for your onboarding document stack!

 2. Company Handbook and Policies

-You might have looked at the 'wider written statement' and thought, "That sounds like an employee handbook".
+You might have seen the "wider written statement" above and thought, "That sounds like an employee handbook".
 You'd be right.
-A written statement can be served to employees up to two months after starting, but the sooner, the better!
+A written statement can be given to employees up to two months after starting, but the sooner, the better!
 (After all, as soon as your new hire accepts the job, they'll want to learn everything about the business.)

 As well as being a vital tool for communicating rules, policies, and guidelines specific to your business, it should be a personally relevant introduction to your company, where your mission statement, aims, and culture statements mingle with guidelines.

-Employees reading it should feel knowledgeable about the type of workplace they're heading to and have some knowledge on everything from dress code and operation hours to planned seasonal closures.
-The org chart should metaphorically show where they sit and who's around them.
+Employees reading the handbook should feel knowledgeable about the type of workplace they're heading to.
+They should learn the basics of everything from dress code and operation hours to planned seasonal closures.
+There should also be an organisational chart that metaphorically shows where they sit and who's around them.

 Onboarding checklist: what to include in your company handbook